Self-Host Hermes Agent on a VPS

 Telegram bot does not respond:

-Verify the bot token and allowed users are set:
+Check the bot token and allowed users:

 grep TELEGRAM ~/.hermes/.env